 Regular inspection records are required to be maintained and made available to Penrith City Council on request.
 All necessary improvements are required to be made immediately upon awareness of any deficiencies in the stormwater management systems.

-The stormwater management systems shall continue to be operated and maintained in perpetuity to the satisfaction of Council in accordance with the final operation and maintenance management plan.
-Regular inspection records are required to be maintained and made available to Council upon request.
-All necessary improvements are required to be made immediately upon awareness of any deficiencies in the treatment measure/s
+The outdoor garden on level 5 may have no greater than 200 people at any given time, and is to be accessible only during the hours of 6:00am to 8:00pm.